-Working from home is a position in which many of us have unexpectedly found ourselves in.
+Working from home is a position in which many of us have unexpectedly found ourselves this year.
 Some of us have relocated to dining room tables; others are holed-up in spare bedrooms, laptops balanced on piles of books; some are juggling meetings and childcare all at once.
 Quiet, calm offices with tidy desks are a distant memory and, for now, it looks like they may stay that way for some time!

 Here at Your Finance Team, we know how difficult working from home can be and have therefore set out a few simple steps to help you maximise your working from home effectiveness as we navigate this final part (hopefully!) of the pandemic.